Admiral Gardner’s Leeward Islands Campaign – March to October 1793

 After despatching the Hector and Hannibal to reinforce the Jamaican station in line with Admiralty orders dated 3 May, Gardner returned to Barbados where, just to add to his problems, his squadron became badly afflicted by an outbreak of a marsh fever that had been brought to the Leeward Islands from Africa by a ship fleeing the embryonic colony of Bulama.
 By now the folly of despatching his squadron with insufficient troops to undertake an effective campaign in the Caribbean had been realised, and having failed to achieve anything of note, and continuing to suffer from ill health, the chastened admiral set off for home.
 On 1 October he arrived at Spithead, having left the Leeward Islands with the Queen 98, Duke 98, Culloden 74, and Heroine 32 from his original squadron, together with Vengeance 74, Captain Charles Thompson, Andromeda 32, Captain John Salisbury, the storeships Experiment and Ulysses, and the West India convoy of one hundred and thirty sail.
 Shortly after landing he set off for London.

-The Government ensured that the next expedition to the Leeward Islands, sent out under the command of the accomplished Vice-Admiral Sir John Jervis in the following December, was far better manned, and as it also proved to be far better led it proved to be far more successful.
+The Government ensured that the next expedition to the Leeward Islands, sent out under the command of the accomplished Vice-Admiral Sir John Jervis in November, was far better manned, and as it also proved to be far better led it proved, at least initially, to be far more successful.

 |Queen 90||Rear-Admiral Alan Gardner|